emmajanedrews/base-template/_posts/2018-02-09-hot-off-the-press-market-update-february-2018.md

 {% include youtube.html %}

-How can you avoid putting your home sale in jeopardy?
-Start by hiring the right Realtor for the right reasons.
+<center>How can you avoid putting your home sale in jeopardy?
+Start by hiring the right Realtor for the right reasons.</center>

 I’m back once again with the February edition of the Hot off the Press Market Report.
 Today I will reveal the three major mistakes that end up costing home sellers thousands.&nbsp;